mtr-prabhat-sharma/Typescript-concepts/README.md

 2. Enums: Enums allows us to define a set of named constants.
 TypeScript provides both numeric and string-based enums.

 3. Tuples: In TypeScript, a tuple is a data structure that allows you to define an ordered collection of elements, each with a specific type.
 Tuples are similar to arrays but have a fixed length and the types of their elements are known at compile time

+4. Type annotations: Type annotations are a crucial concept in TypeScript.
+They allow developers to specify the data types of variables, function parameters, and return types.
+This can help catch errors during development and improve code readability.